The Two Noble

 Arcite wins the duel for Emilia’s hand, then dies when falling from his horse.
 Palamon gains his life and love, but loses his noble cousin and closest friend.

-Bradford Frost as Palamon & John Caliendo as Arcite
+Bradford Frost as Palamon & John Caliendo as Arcite Photo courtesy of The Drilling Company |

 Bradford Frost and John Caliendo bring humor and honesty to the complicated relationship between Palamon and Arcite.
 One minute they are inseparable cousins and the next they are fighting to the death.
 They create genuine characters, earnestly motivated by love and honor.
 Liz Livingston is strong and resolute as Emilia.
 Even though she is unwavering in her conviction not to marry either kinsman, she takes the responsibility of the duel very seriously.
 Her deliberation is portrayed with high integrity and meticulous care.

-Jane Bradley as the Jailer's Daughter
+Jane Bradley is mesmerizing as the Jailer’s

 Lukas Raphael is noble and proud as Theseus, and Kathleen Simmonds is regal and commanding as Hippolyta.
 There are strong performances by Lizabeth Allen, Elowyn Castle, Ja’Quawn Turner, and Bob Arcaro, each creating numerous and distinct characters who engage the audience in the progress of the action.